aravasio/simworld/engine-spec.md

 ## Debug UI (What/Why)
 - Purpose: simple controls to drive the loop and observe tick.
-- Behavior: DOM buttons (pause/resume, step, speed select); display tick counter.
+- Behavior: DOM speed input + tick display; pause/step handled via keyboard.
 - Rationale: no framework; keeps UI separate from sim.

 ## Project Structure (What/Why each file)